 $500 (fair market value) - $300 (cost basis) = $200 (capital gains)

-The IRS and other tax authorities also partner and share data with other governmental bodies, academic institutions, and international governments to share information about cryptocurrency usage.
+Some tax authorities also partner and share data with other governmental bodies, academic institutions, and international governments to share information about cryptocurrency usage.

-Binance API Tax Reporting Tool
+What Is the Binance API Reporting Tool?

-Binance does not provide tax or financial advice.
+Disclaimer: Binance does not provide tax or financial advice.
 Depending on the country's tax framework, when you trade commodities and the event produces capital gains (or losses), you may have to pay taxes.
 The regulatory framework for taxation of cryptocurrencies differs from country to country, hence we strongly advise you to contact your personal tax advisor for further information about your personal tax circumstances.
 It is your personal responsibility to select the correct tax jurisdiction that applies to you.